drhamadifz/Youtube-channel-name-generator-/README.md

 # Youtube-channel-name-generator-
-A simple Python project that generates creative YouTube channel name ideas based on user input.
+A simple Python project inspired by "OctuCode" that generates creative YouTube channel name ideas based on user input.